Church components table

 Nid Site Name Church name Dedication Functional Type Church type Geographical region Bishopric Provincial affiliation Crypt Accessibility and description Function Orientation Atrium Water cistern Narthex Aisles Colonnades / Arcades Capital types Transept Aisles East end Church Head/Chevet Central Apse Bema type Bema type text Elevation of Bema above nave Altar remains Altar type Altar reliquiarium type Altar location Secondary tables Ciborium Ambo Ambo remains Ambo location Ambo materials Ambo placement Apse elevation Apse shape Synthronon Synthronon location Synthronon remains Synthronon description Pastophoria loci Description and function of northern Description and function of southern Northern apse description and function Southern apse description and function Altar location Cult of relics loci Reliquiaries: shapes and contents Loci Font structure External shape Internal shape Ben-Peshat type Upper galleries Galleries description Burials loci Author (created) Count

 11989 Rehovot in-the-Negev North Church Pilgrims' church Basilica with an annexed chapel Central Negev Elusa Palaestina III + The crypt measuring about 3.4 X 4.3 m.
 It was built under the bema.
 Its lower part was hewn into the rock, while the upper section was built of stone and roofed by a barrel vault.
 Originally, the crypt was entirely revetted with marble panels, some of which were discovered in situ.
 Two flights of steps led in and out of the crypt from the aisles.
 This arrangement facilitated movement of processions of worshipers without interfering with the regular services in the church.
 No reliquary was found in the crypt, but the cavity at the base of the apse in the east wall of the crypt is a clue of its existence.
-The reason for the veneration of the church and its crypt is unknown, but surely a sacred relic was housed at the spot.
+Cult of relics.
 Facing east Yes Yes Yes 2 Arcade of columns Internal apses tri-apsidal apsidal T shaped with three openings 3 steps up plate, legs Stone, table-like No altar reliquiarium On the apse cord + Yes base plate N On a Rectangular slab Elevated relative to the bema Hemispherical Yes Against the apse grades The synthronon was attached to the apse's wall and had four stone grades.
 1.90m in diameter, 2m deep.
-A base of an altar or an offering table was found in the apse, which indicates that the apse served the cult of the relics (likewise the southern apse).
+A base of an altar or an offering table was found in the apse, indicating that the apse served the cult of the relics (likewise the southern apse).
 An irregular room, accessed from the east, was left behind the apse.
 Identical to the northern apse.
 1.90m in diameter, 2m deep.
 Stone pedestals, 0.63m square, uncovered in the side apses served to retain a secondary table in each indicating that both served the cult of relics, An irregular room, accessed from the east, was left behind the apse.
 On the apse cord N apse, S apse, crypt Fragments of two reliquary lids were uncovered.
 One - gabled.
-Several burials were discovered under the church's floor.
-The burials were indicated by funerary inscriptions which were the base for dating the church.
+Several burials were discovered under the floor of the church.
+The burials were marked by funerary inscriptions, some of them dated.
+The earliest provide a 488 CE t.a.q.
 AM 1

 15127 Rehovot in-the-Negev South Church Unknown Unknown Central Negev Elusa Palaestina III Facing east JP 1